 An emphasis on internal efficiency can produce conflict between job demands and resources, which innovative behaviors may lighten.
 Cost reduction, eliminating unnecessary functions, and the general need to "do more with less" can drive organizations to embrace alternative paths to goal achievement.
 Collaboration allows organizations to access external resources, and the organization's emphasis on efficiency may make collaborative initiatives more attractive to its employees (Campbell, 2000).

-The transformational leader promotes the introduction of new principles, new ideals and embraces the aim for organizational effectiveness through effective communication, motivation and trust building (Duque et al., 2020; Lebrasseur et al., 2002; Mizuno & Odake, 2017).
-Thus, we hypothesize:
+The transformational leader encourages the adoption of new values, new beliefs and supports the goal for organizational effectiveness through effective communication, persuasion and confidence building (Lebrasseur et al., 2002).